wasp/wasp/readme.md

 ## Etymology
 `wasp` stands for a Wicked Async Services Platform.
 It can also stand for Web Application Service Platform if that suits you better.
 Wasps are also a very powerful insect.
-Most wasps are strong enough to stand up for themselves.
+Most wasps are strong enough to stand up for (as in, defend) themselves.
 However, wasps work as a hive, and achieve a single system.
 In otherwords, they are "microserviced".

 Also, the yellow jacket wasp is one of my (nhumrich) greatest fears, so naming this wasp